techandsoftware/teletext/README.md

 import { Teletext } from '@techandsoftware/teletext';
 ```

-It can also be run in nodejs by passing in a DOM window, see the API.
+It can also be run in nodejs, see the API.

 # Docs